StarRocks/starrocks/docs/reference/System_variable.md

   Other import methods such as `BROKER LOAD`, `STREAM LOAD` still use `exec_mem_limit` for memory limit.

+* `log_rejected_record_num`

+  Specifies the maximum number of unqualified data rows that can be logged.
+This parameter is supported from v3.1 onwards.
+Valid values: `0`, `-1`, and any non-zero positive integer.
+Default value: `0`.

+  * The value `0` specifies that data rows that are filtered out will not be logged.
+  * The value `-1` specifies that all data rows that are filtered out will be logged.
+  * A non-zero positive integer such as `n` specifies that up to `n` data rows that are filtered out can be logged on each BE.

 * lower_case_table_names (global)

   Used for MySQL client compatibility.
 No practical usage.
 Table names in StarRocks are case-sensitive.